Frequently asked questions

 Once they have been formally granted temporary protection status, the persons concerned can also register as job seekers with the National Employment Agency (Agence pour le développement de l'emploi - ADEM).
 Beneficiaries of temporary protection status can contact ADEM by e-mail (email@example.com) or by telephone (+352) 247-88888).

 Employers wishing to employ persons registered at the ADEM, may contact the Employers Department of the ADEM, directly (+352) 247-88000; firstname.lastname@example.org).

-7. Can beneficiaries of temporary protection conclude an employment contract of indeterminate duration, knowing that the period of validity of their certificate of temporary protection is limited until 4th March 2023?
+7. Can beneficiaries of temporary protection conclude an employment contract of indeterminate duration, given that their certificate of temporary protection is valid for a limited period of time?

-Yes, beneficiaries of temporary protection have the right to conclude an employment contract of indeterminate duration and they have the right to work as long as their temporary protection certificate is valid.
+Yes, beneficiaries of temporary protection have the right to conclude an employment contract for an indefinite period of time and they have the right to work as long as their temporary protection certificate is valid.

 8. Do beneficiaries of temporary protection have the right to exercise a self-employed activity?